onyiny-ang/4F90-kubernetes/docs/circumstances.md

 ## Project as an Undergraduate Credit

-This research was undertaken as a [4th year full credit research project](https://www.cosc.brocku.ca/Offerings/4F90/) counting towards completion of a Bachelor of Science in Computer Science at Brock University.
+This research was undertaken as a [4th year full credit research project](https://www.cosc.brocku.ca/Offerings/4F90/) counting towards completion of a Bachelor of Science in Computer Science from Brock University.
 As specified, the project proposal is as follows:

 ```